6 Fast-Growing Job Sectors in Washington, DC

 1. Health Care and Social Assistance

 As in most other areas of the country, the need for medical and health services continues to rise in Washington, DC.
 In fact, employment in this sector grew by 27.5 percent—to 66,800 people—from 2004 to 2014.
 And the projections for future job increases look even brighter.
-For example, check out the employment growth rate expected between 2012 and 2022 in these specific areas:*
+For example, check out the employment growth rate expected between 2014 and 2024 in these occupations:*

 2. Computer Technology

 Washington, DC is becoming recognized as one of America's best cities for technology startups thanks, in part, to many recent successes.
-For instance, from about 2002 to 2012, employment within the District's high-tech sector grew by 50 percent.* And additional job growth is expected.
-Between 2012 and 2022, employment within the category of computer systems design and related services is projected to rise by 37.6 percent, and in the category of software publishing, it's anticipated to increase by over 25 percent.*
+For instance, from 2007 to 2017, employment in the category that includes technical services professionals grew by 12.5 percent within the District.* And additional job growth is expected.
+Between 2014 and 2024, employment within the category of computer systems design and related services is projected to rise by 23 percent.*

 3. Construction Trades

 Quite a bit of new development is planned for the DC area in the coming years.
 And a lot of it is because of the push for more sustainable and energy-efficient buildings, particularly in the public sector.
-In fact, projections indicate that more than 169,000 green collar jobs could be created in DC from 2009 to 2018.** That will likely equate to a lot of great opportunities for tradespeople like HVAC and electrical technicians.
+That will likely equate to a lot of great opportunities for tradespeople like HVAC and electrical technicians.

 But the future looks just as vibrant in other construction sectors as well.
-For example, from 2012 to 2022, employment in residential building construction is expected to grow by nearly 48 percent.
-And jobs in utility system construction are projected to increase in number by 30 percent.*
+For example, from 2014 to 2024, employment in residential building construction is expected to grow by over seven percent.
+And jobs in utility system construction are projected to increase in number by 31.6 percent.*

 4. Professional Design and Creative Arts

-Washington, DC's creative sector supports over 75,000 jobs across more than 10,000 different establishments.** Those career opportunities are found in areas as diverse as design, the media arts, film, and the performing arts, among others.
+Washington, DC's creative sector supports almost 124,000 jobs across several industries.*** Those career opportunities are found in areas as diverse as design, the media arts, film, and the performing arts, among others.
 But DC is especially known as a place with a high density of interior and graphic designers.
 And their future looks good.
-From 2012 to 2022, job growth in the area of specialized design services is anticipated to rise by 19.6 percent.*
+From 2014 to 2024, job growth in the area of specialized design services is anticipated to rise by 7.2 percent.*

 5. Business and Criminal Justice Administration

 But with so much important and often high-profile business taking place, a great need also exists for people who have a criminal justice background—and not just to work for government agencies, of which there are several in DC.
 Rather, many private companies—as well as some public officials—find it necessary to employ or hire private investigators or security experts to help protect their interests.
-As a result, jobs in the category of investigation and security services are projected to increase in number by over 41 percent from 2012 to 2022.*
+As a result, jobs in the category of investigation and security services are projected to increase in number by 4.6 percent from 2014 to 2024.*

 6. Culinary Arts

 The District of Columbia is quickly becoming known for its energetic restaurant scene.
 Many talented chefs are being drawn to the city and adding their own takes on a wide variety of high-end cuisine.
 And that's led to the culinary arts accounting for about 25 percent of Washington, DC's creative economy.
 Of course, the region's restaurant industry is also helped greatly by the fact that DC is a major tourist destination.
-In 2012, the District hosted nearly 19 million visitors who, collectively, spent over $6 billion in the city.**
+In 2015, the District hosted 21.3 million visitors who, collectively, spent over $7.1 billion in the city.***

-*** United States Census Bureau, website last visited on March 23, 2015.
+**** Census Reporter, website last visited on March 8, 2018.